VC University Scholarship

 - Cohort 8 (Sept.
 2021)

-The LSS track offers the same opportunities as the (sector-agnostic) General Track of the scholarship, but LSS recipients receive more life sciences-targeted course modules, resources, and mentorship – support that will better enable them to pursue investing careers in this specific sector.
+The difference is that LSS recipients will receive more life sciences-targeted course modules, resources, and mentorship – support that will better enable you to pursue a career in this specific sector.

-For purposes of the LSS Track of VC University, we define an interest in life sciences investing as focusing on one or more of these areas:
+For purposes of the LSS track, we define an interest in life sciences investing as focusing on one or more of these areas:

 - Biotechnology (e.g., therapeutics, diagnostics, etc.)